Offertory: Music

 In the Roman Rite, the procession bringing the gifts is accompanied by the Offertory Chant, and singing may accompany the offertory even if there is no procession.
 Before 1970, the priest said the Prayer over the Offerings silently because during the offertory the people, at an earlier time, sang a psalm or, in responsorial fashion, repeated a refrain while a soloist sang the verses of the psalm.
 In the Tridentine Mass, only the choir sang the refrain alone to an elaborate setting.
 The priest read the refrain at the beginning of the offertory not only at a Low Mass, which was without singing, but also at a Solemn Mass.

-The 1662 Book of Common Prayer of the Church of England includes "offertory sentences" that are to be read at this point.
+The 1662 Book of Common Prayer of the Church of England includes "offertory sentences" which are to be read at this point.
 Current practice in Anglican churches favours the singing of a congregational hymn (the "offertory hymn") or an anthem sung by the choir, and often both.
 In some churches music at the offertory is provided by an organist.

 The offertory hymn in the Latin Mass for the Dead (Requiem) is "Domine Iesu Christe".
 It has been set by many composers.

 "Herr, wir bringen in Brot und Wein" (Lord, we bring in bread and wine) is a 1970 offertory hymn in German, based on a Dutch text.
-Another hymn in that style is "Alle Menschen höret auf dies neue Lied", wrtten in Dutch in 1966 and translated into German in 1972.
-Also i 1972, Lothar Zenetti wrote the hymn "Das eine Brot wächst auf vielen Halmen".
+Another hymn in that style is "Alle Menschen höret auf dies neue Lied", written in Dutch in 1966 and translated into German in 1972.
+Also in 1972, Lothar Zenetti wrote the hymn "Das eine Brot wächst auf vielen Halmen".
 In 2009, Raymund Weber wrote a German text, "Nimm, o Gott, die Gaben, die wir bringen", to a melody from Andrew Lloyd Webber's musical Jesus Christ Superstar.